iceniveth/iceniveth/README.md

 - Simplified application dependencies with Docker.
 - Used AWS services: EC2, ECS, CloudFront, Lambda, and S3.
 - Improved the CI/CD process with GitLab CI and internal apps.
-- Lead project development and provide guidances on junior teammates.
+- Lead project development and provide guidances on teammates.
 - Does code reviews for most merge requests.
 - Practice test-driven development with tools: Jest, ExUnit, TestCafe, and Cypress.
 - Managed production Linux servers with Caddy/Nginx web server and Namecheap/Cpanel.